 This lifecycle is based largely upon Scrum and XP with a set of time boxed iterations (sprints) being the core of the Construction phase.
-We call this the basic/agile lifecycle because it’s likely where you’re going to start.
-Common scenarios for adopting this version of the lifecycle include situations where you’re extending Scrum to be sufficient for your needs or you’re transitioning from RUP to a disciplined agile approach.
+Common scenarios for adopting this version of the lifecycle include situations where you’re extending Scrum to be sufficient for your needs or when you desire to run an “agile project.”

 Features of This Lifecycle